singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 A simple approach is to divide the bottles across the 10 test strips, first in groups of 100.
 Then, we wait seven days.
 When the results come back, we look for a positive result across the test strips.
 We select the bottles associated with the positive test strip, "toss" (i.e., ignore) all the other bottles, and repeat the process.
 We perform this operation until there is only one bottle left in the test set.

-1. Divide hottlP<; across available test strips, one drop per test strip.
+1. Divide bottles across available test strips, one drop per test strip.
 2. After seven days, check the test strips for results.
 3. On the positive test strip: select the bottles associated with it into a new set of bottles.
 If this set size is 1, we have located the poisoned bottle.
 If it's greater than one, go to step 1.